-Grant PUD has conducted annual spring Chinook acclimation activities in the White River basin during the implementation of the BTMEP.
-In 2010, Grant PUD did not conduct hatchery activities that qualified for acclimation facility discharge monitoring in known bull trout spawning or rearing habitat.
-In 2011, Grant PUD conducted short-term spring Chinook acclimation activities in tanks on the bank of the White River at Grant PUD's Bridge Site (river mile [RM] 2) and at the Tall Timber Ranch Site (RM 11) from March to May.
-In 2012, Grant
+Grant PUD previously conducted annual spring Chinook acclimation activities in the White River basin during the implementation of the BTMEP.
+During 2014 to 2018, Grant PUD did not conduct hatchery activities that qualified for acclimation facility discharge monitoring in known bull trout spawning or rearing habitat.